sanmitha-shetty/CODSOFT_TASK1/README.md

 # CODSOFT_TASK1
-A landing page using HTML, CSS and JavaScript
+A landing page using HTML and CSS